jonasbn/bash_completion_carton/README.md

 bundle exec     help     install
 ```

-See [carton](https://github.com/perl-carton/carton) for more information on the different commands available to carton.
+See [carton](https://github.com/perl-carton/carton) for more information on the different commands available to carton, can also be retrieved via `carton help`.

+`install` offers addional completions.

 ```
 $ carton install <tab>